K-Variable7/StegHider/README.md

     *   **Password Protection**: Encrypts data using AES-GCM (256-bit) with key derived from password using PBKDF2-HMAC-SHA256 (100,000 iterations)
     *   **RSA Key Support**: Use Public/Private key pairs (2048-bit RSA) for asymmetric encryption.
 Share your Public Key so others can send you secrets only YOU can read
 *   **📂 File Embedding**: Hide not just text, but **any file type** (PDFs, Docs, Images, etc.) inside a cover image
-*   **📦 Smart Compression**: Automatically compresses data using `zlib` and zips files to maximize storage capacity within the image
+*   **📦 Smart Compression**: Automatically compresses data using `zlib` (level 9, maximum compression) and zips files to maximize storage capacity within the image.
 *   **🛡️ Robustness Features**:
     *   **Reed-Solomon Error Correction**: Recover hidden data even if the image is corrupted (JPEG compression, resizing, etc.) using configurable parity symbols
     *   **Auto-Tuning**: Automatically calculates optimal parity symbols based on expected corruption levels